 The Schengen Visa allows you to stay in the following countries for up to 90 days within a period of 180 days:

-Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.
+Austria, Belgium, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.

 However, you always have to apply for a Schengen Visa at the Embassy of the member state that is your main destination in terms of length or purpose of stay.
 If no main destination can be determined, you have to apply for your visa at the embassy of the member state whose external border you will cross first.

 The following countries are not part of the Schengen area:

 Bulgaria, Cyprus, Ireland, Romania and the United Kingdom.

 While you can travel to Bulgaria, Cyprus and Romania with a Schengen Visa, you cannot travel to the Schengen Area with a visa from any of these countries.

 The German Embassy works together with the service partner TLScontact.
 TLScontact assists with the acceptance of applications, forwards the complete application documents to the visa office and handles the return of the passport.
 The application is processed exclusively by the German Embassy.
 Applications for a Schengen visa can be submitted at the visa center of TLScontact.

 The earliest that you can apply for your visa is six month before you plan to travel to the Schengen area.
 Please prepare your visa file as soon as you have booked an appointment.